bartaakos/yii-skeleton/README.md

 For project initialization you can run simply the command below:

-<code>$ php composer.phar create-project bartaakos/yii-skeleton MyNewProject 1.0</code>
+<code>$ php composer.phar create-project bartaakos/yii-skeleton MyNewProject dev-master</code>

-After the project is created this command creates the two configuration files (<code>custom.php</code>, <code>params.php</code>) automaticly by copying them from the distribution versions. **You should override them as soon as the command is finished.**
+After the project is created this command creates the two configuration files (<code>custom.php</code>, <code>params.php</code>) automatically by copying them from the distribution versions. **You should override them as soon as the command is finished.**

 # Static files